10 Proven Ways to Save Money on Your Next Air Conditioning Bill

 Unless you’re operating a tech-heavy business from home, there’s a good chance that the costs have something to do with your heating and cooling.

-Heating and cooling accounts for anywhere from 20 per cent to 50 per cent of your total energy usage, so it’s no surprise that your energy bills following summer and winter are higher than expected.
+Heating and cooling accounts for anywhere from 20% to 50% of your total energy usage, so it’s no surprise that your energy bills following summer and winter are higher than expected.

 1. Clean Your Air Conditioning Filters

-Replacing dirty filters with clean ones can reduce your air con’s energy consumption anywhere from 5 per cent to 15 per cent, making this simple job a no brainer.
+Replacing dirty filters with clean ones can reduce your air con’s energy consumption anywhere from 5% to 15%, making this simple job a no brainer.

 2. Dial Down the Thermostat

-Origin Energy recommends never setting the thermostat below 24 degrees.
-Every degree below 24 will increase energy consumption by 5 per cent.
-So setting a thermostat to its coolest setting, say 18 degrees, will use a whopping 30 per cent more energy than if you settled for comfortable 24 degrees.
+Origin Energy recommends never setting the thermostat below 24°C. Every degree below 24°C will increase energy consumption by 5%.
+So, setting a thermostat to its coolest setting, say 18°Cs, will use a whopping 30% more energy than if you settled for comfortable 24 degrees.

 3. Reduce Usage by at Least an Hour

 One hour less usage per day is all it takes to save.
 Origin Energy argues that reducing your air con use by just one hour per day could save you between $31 and $93 per year.
 And that’s just cooling.
 If you have a reverse cycle system, consider using it an hour less each day during the colder months and watch the zeroes on your bills slip away.

 If your air conditioning bill is still higher than expected, consider booking a licensed technician for a service.

 A technician will check for leaks, test the performance of a unit, top up refrigerants and perform a thorough clean to ensure your system operates at peak performance.
 They will be able to spot any issues or inefficiencies in your air conditioner such as in their coils or fins.